 How Didi can remain CM despite losing Nandigram

-- Mamata Banerjee will get six months to get elected from any Bengal constituency in a by-poll to hold on to the CM’s chair.

-Even as Mamata Banerjee has lost the assembly election in Nandigram to BJP’s Suvendu Adhikari — a loss her party has said she will challenge — she can easily remain the chief minister of West Bengal.
+New Delhi: Even as Mamata Banerjee has lost the assembly election in Nandigram to BJP’s Suvendu AdhikarI -- a loss her party has said she will challenge — she can easily remain the chief minister of West Bengal.

 Article 164 of the Indian Constitution lays down the conditions of taking oath as a minister.
 Article 164(4) says, “A Minister who for any period of six consecutive months is not a member of the Legislature of the State shall at the expiration of that period cease to be a Minister.”